Clarkson Wright and Jakes Ltd Banner Image

 Settlement agreements

-• Your employer may offer the option of voluntary redundancy with a settlement agreement as an alternative of proceeding with a redundancy consultation.
+• Your employer may offer the option of voluntary redundancy with a settlement agreement as an alternative to proceeding with a redundancy consultation.

 • If you are offered a settlement agreement, you will need to seek independent legal advice on the terms.
 Usually employers will make a contribution towards the cost of this advice.
 If you decide to sign the settlement agreement, your employment will end, and you should be offered an enhanced redundancy payment in exchange for agreeing to waive your right to bring a claim for unfair dismissal.

 Employees with two or more years’ service will be entitled to a statutory redundancy payment in the event of redundancy.
 These employees can also bring an unfair dismissal claim if their dismissal is unfair.
-There are also circumstances in which a redundancy dismissal will be classed as automatically unfair, regardless of how long you have been employed (for example, if your employer selects you for redundancy because you have made a flexible working request, or because you are pregnant or are a trade union member).
+There are also circumstances in which a dismissal will be classed as automatically unfair, (for example, if your employer selects you for redundancy because you have made a flexible working request, or because you are pregnant or are a trade union member).

 If you are at risk of redundancy, or are offered a settlement agreement, our employment team can help, and can be contacted on 01689 887 840.